-Method Advantage/Disadvantage 1 Manual Advantage: allows you to change setpoint when you want to Disadvantage: occasionally you will forget to change setpoint and you will decompression obligation.
-When Manual setpoint change is selected the setpoint indicator is shown as: Disadvantage: occasionally you will forget to change setpoint and you will incur more decompression obligation.
-To operate: Press and hold the centre button for 2 secs to change from Low setpoint to High or High to Low.
+Method Advantage/Disadvantage decompression obligation.
+Disadvantage: occasionally you will forget to change setpoint and you will incur more To operate: Press and hold the centre button for 2 secs to change from Low setpoint to High or High to Low.